AdobeDocs/experience-manager-cloud-service.it-IT/help/edge/docs/forms/ai-assistant-prompt-library.md

 - Ensure consistent spacing and alignment
 - Add subtle animations for better user experience

-Preserve all original field labels and help text, but improve the user experience with modern form interactions.
+Preserve all original field labels and help text, but improve the user experience with modern form interactions
 ```

 **Prompt di importazione della progettazione:**

 ```
 Import this **design mockup** and convert it into an adaptive form.
-Maintain the exact visual design but add proper validation and mobile responsiveness.
+Maintain the exact visual design but add proper validation and mobile responsiveness
 ```

 ```
 Analyze this **image of a paper form** and recreate it digitally.
-Improve the layout for better mobile experience while keeping all mandatory fields.
+Improve the layout for better mobile experience while keeping all mandatory fields
 ```

 ```
 Convert this **existing HTML form** to AEM adaptive form format.
-Preserve all functionality but add AEM-specific features like rules and themes.
+Preserve all functionality but add AEM-specific features like rules and themes
 ```

 ## Ottimizzazione e reattività per dispositivi mobili